 With Somalia’s stability still foggy, over 20 percent of Somalis under the Office of the United Nations for Refugees (UNHCR) have fled the country controlled by fear.

-Among all the sub-Saharan African countries which experienced wars in the past 10 years Rwanda have not been ranked among the ten most dangerous countries.
+Among all the sub-Saharan African countries which experienced wars in the past 10 years, Rwanda has not been ranked among the ten most dangerous countries.